JonMackey/SubsetFontCreator/Readme.md

 # SubsetFontCreator

-SubsetFontCreator is an Objective-C OS X app that creates a subset of a font for use on displays such as Color TFT, Monochrome OLED and LCDs used on small MCUs such as Arduino.
+SubsetFontCreator is an Objective-C OS X app that creates a subset of a font for use on displays such as Color TFT, Monochrome OLED and LCDs controlled by many of the MCUs supported by the Arduino IDE.

 In many cases you only need a subset of the characters within a font.
 For example, if you're writing a thermometer sketch you probably only need the characters needed to display the temperature.